umd-lib/tomcat-shibboleth-integration-demo/README.md

 1) It is possible to access the protected resource without logging in by going directly to it via port 8080.

-2) Using "https" may result in a Shibboleth error.
+2) Shibboleth is not passing any useful attributes to the protected resource.

-3) Shibboleth is not passing any useful attributes to the protected resource.
+Note: These steps will not attempt to fix the Shibboleth error that occurs when accessing http://192.168.33.110/simple/, as all services should be using HTTPS.

 #### Blocking port 8080 access to the protected resource